toastal/elm-applicatives-and-json-decoders/README.md

 ```

-Looks pretty pure and singleton-y to me...
+Looks pretty pure and singleton-y to me…

 - - -

-## So let's apply (heh heh) our knowledge
+## So let’s apply (heh heh) our knowledge

 Create some dummy JSON string